AntonKomar/volatality3-plugins/README.md

 python3 volatility3/vol.py -f dump_location linux.netcon
 ```

-Or you can run the shell script with the command:
+Or you can run the shell script with the command (mounts the VMI file system using vmifs if it does not exist yet and runs the plugin):

 ```shell
 ./vmidet.sh $dump_name $time_interval